Saturday, July 1, 2023

 It dates from Europe's first working-class insurrection.

-The large, wide street cuts through rue Saint-Denis and the entire locality:
+Vast rue Reaumur cuts through rue Saint-Denis and the whole locality:

-At the corner is a grand Art Nouveau building.
-It replaces the building of 1860, which appeared after the medieval neighborhood had been razed and a homogeneous architecture created:
+At the corner a grand Art Nouveau edifice replaces that of 1860, built after the neighborhood had been razed and a homogeneous architecture created:

 It was the headquarters of one of France's first chains, Félix Potin groceries.